top of page

 Is Keyword Planner Free?:

 Yes, Google's keyword planner is free to use.
 Though it has rich data, the insights are limited to a comprehensive keyword research context.
-However, you may get some fair ideas from it to plan ahead.
+However, you may get some good ideas from it to plan.

 To find keywords for SEO needs, you may use any keyword research tools.
 The most popular tools are Ahrefs, Semrush, and Moz, but they are expensive.
 You may also look into Long Tail Pro and Keyword Tool as an alternative.